Verlina Reynolds-Jackson: Committee assignments

+As of 2026, she served as Assembly Chair of the Education Committee, Constituent Outreach Chair, Co-Chair of the Joint Committee on Public Schools, and Vice Chair of the Appropriations Committee.

 District 15

 Each of the 40 districts in the New Jersey Legislature has one representative in the New Jersey Senate and two members in the New Jersey General Assembly.
-The representatives from the 15th District for the 2024—2025 Legislative Session are:
+The representatives from the 15th District for the 2024—2025 Legislative Session were: